73rhodes/bbplayer/README.md

 bbplayer
 ========

-A Simple HTML5 Audio Player
+An elegant HTML5 Audio Player

 About
 -----

-bbplayer is a simple HTML5 Audio player.
+BBplayer is a minimalist HTML5 Audio player.
 With bbplayer you can:
-  * add multiple source tracks to the HTML5 audio element
+  * make a playlist of tracks inside the HTML5 audio element
-  * use your own HTML elements as control buttons, and style them however you want.
+  * design your own control buttons, or use the ones included
-  * put multiple players on a page but only have one play at a time.
+  * put more than one player on a page, but make them play one at a time
-  * provide both MP3 and OGG formats but automatically avoid duplicate playlist entries
+  * support all browsers with MP3 and OGG formats

-bbplayer uses CSS classes to work.
-Start with a *bbplayer* class containing controls like *bb-rewind*, *bb-play*, *bb-forward*, etc. and the HTML5 *audio* element.
-Style with CSS however you like, and bbplayer.js takes care of the rest.
+BBplayer uses CSS classes.
+Start with a *bbplayer* class containing controls like *bb-rewind*, *bb-play*, *bb-forward*, etc. and the HTML5 *audio* element; bbplayer.js takes care of the rest.

     <... class="bbplayer">
       <... class="bb-rewind"></...>